agude/UMN-PhD-Thesis-Template/preliminaries/README.md

 ## title.tex

 The [title.tex](title.tex) file is where the title is set, as well as the author's name, advisor's name, and date.
-It also includes the `\draft` switch which will turn draft mode on or off, and the `\phd` and `\ms` switches which set up the thesis for a Doctorate or Master thesis.
+It includes the `\draft` switch which will turn draft mode on or off, and the `\phd` and `\ms` switches which set up the thesis for a Doctorate or Master thesis.
+It also includes three switches to set the copyright page of the thesis:

+- `\copyrightpage`: Full copyright
+- `\copyrightpageccby`: Full copyright with Creative Commons CC-BY 4.0 license
+- `\copyrightpageccbysa`: Full copyright with Creative Commons CC-BY-SA 4.0 license

-A note about the title.
-The guidelines state:
+A note about the title; the guidelines state:

 > "The title of the thesis must not contain chemical or mathematical formulas,
 > symbols, superscripts, subscripts, Greek letters, or other non-standard